bloominstituteoftechnology/Algorithms/climbing_stairs/README.md

 To run the tests separately, run `python test_climbing_stairs.py -k small` in order to run jsut the small input test.
 Run `python test_climbing_stairs.py -k large` to execute just the large input test.
 If you want to run both tests, just run `python test_climbing_stairs.py`.

+You can also test your implementation manually by executing `python climbing_stairs.py [n]`.

 ## Hints

  * Since this question is asking you to generate a bunch of possible permutations, you'll probably want to use recursion for this.